Why is the Northern Territory undergoing a redistribution?

 What is the result of requirement not being met?

-Will the names of the electoral divisions change?
+Will the names of the electorates change?

 • the suggestions and comments on suggestions stage, and